Remembering when the greatest dunk ever happened | Vince Carter over Fred Weis

-Everybody knows about Vince Carter's infamous Lipton dunk over 7'2" Fred Weis now, but when it happened, nobody in the United States did.
-That's hard to believe considering we now live in a social media world where a dunk can go viral and accumulate millions of views, likes, shares, and retweets just minutes after it happens.
-But this was long before Vine, Instagram, Twitter, even YouTube and before the Olympics were shown on a bunch of channels.
-Back then, NBC, who had exclusive rights to Olympic footage, had to pick and choose what was being shown and what would have to be shown the next day as a delayed aired event.
+Everybody knows about Vince Carter’s infamous Lipton dunk over 7’2″ Fred Weis now, but when it happened, nobody in the United States did.
+That’s hard to believe considering we now live in a social media world where a dunk can go viral and accumulate millions of views, likes, shares, and retweets just minutes after it happens.
+But this was long before Vine, Instagram, Twitter, and even YouTube, and before the Olympics were broadcast on multiple channels.
+Back then, NBC, which had exclusive rights to Olympic footage, had to pick and choose what was being shown and what would have to be shown the next day as a delayed-air event.
 The Team USA game vs France was picked as one of those delayed events.

-Oblivious to the results of the game, I woke up early the morning after and turned on the local Houston NBC news to see how bad my morning commute was going to be.
-They ended up showing the dunk as the Highlight of the Day and I was lucky enough to have a VCR ready to record (back then having an empty vhs tape in the VCR ready for highlights was a must).
+Oblivious to the game’s results, I woke up early the morning after and turned on the local Houston NBC news to see how bad my morning commute was going to be.
+They ended up showing the dunk as the Highlight of the Day, and I was lucky enough to have a VCR ready to record (back then, having an empty VHS tape in the VCR prepared for highlights was a must).

-I taped the local news segment and posted it in on a website I was running called Gotvinsanity.com and within an hour, HoopsTV.com (the coolest basketball site at that time) posted a link to my site.
-The next thing I knew, the footage was on P2P networks (Kazaa anybody?) and going viral on message boards and chat rooms.
-TV producer/journalist Greg Tanner, the pioneer running the awesome Streetball.co.uk back then, told me he posted my clip on Streetball and it crashed the site after tens of thousands of people tried to download it.
+I taped the local news segment and posted it on a website I was running called Gotvinsanity.com.
+Within an hour, HoopsTV.com (the coolest basketball site at the time) posted a link to my site.
+The next thing I knew, the footage was on P2P networks (Kazaa, anybody?) and going viral on message boards and chat rooms.
+TV producer/journalist Greg Tanner, the pioneer behind the awesome Streetball.co.uk, told me that he posted my clip on the site, and it crashed after tens of thousands of people tried to download it.

 Next thing I knew, the IOC (Olympic Committee) was sending me a cease and desist letter basically saying we have a big ass deal worth millions with NBC and if you don’t take this clip off your tiny ass site we will sue your ass.

-I was allowed to keep the images up on the site as long as I credited the IOC (above) but the video had to go.
+I was allowed to keep the images on the site as long as I credited the IOC; however, the video had to be removed.

 Within a year, the footage, including newer and better angles, was everywhere.
 And by the time YouTube came around, it was a pointless battle for them to try to remove the footage.

-Here we are on the 16th anniversary of the dunk and I can freely post as many videos of this dunk as I want and not have to worry about a phone call from the IOC.
-I also don't have to worry about my wife accidentally taping over my Michael Jordan games with the latest episodes of Party of Five (although I still have a crush on Jennifer Love Hewitt).
+Here we are on the 16th anniversary of the dunk, and I can freely post as many videos of this dunk as I want without worrying about a phone call from the IOC.
+I also don’t have to worry about my wife accidentally taping over my Michael Jordan games with the latest episodes of Party of Five (although I still have a crush on Jennifer Love Hewitt).

 I agree.